directus-labs/guest-authoring/do-apps/index.md

 If you configuring for development, you do not need a redis server or managed database. (you can attach a development database during configuration steps that can be upgraded to a managed one at a later time)

 If you are configuring for production (which we are in this post), you will need to setup a managed database and redis droplet.

+You will also need to fork my [repo](https://github.com/BlackDahlia313/directus-docker-do) that includes a Dockerfile you can customize  to your own needs.

 - ### Create Managed DB